-Where to GoWhen fishing along the Pacific Coast, do keep in mind that the fish here move seasonally, with May to September offering the best catches in the Golfo de Papagayo (Tamarindo, Playa Flamingo, Playas del Coco, & Playa Carrillo), while November to March are the best times to fish in the Golfo Dulce, Zancudo, Puerto Jimenez and Puerto Quepos.
-Fishing on the Caribbean Coast of Costa Rica is mostly restricted to Tortuguero and Barra del Colorado, around the rivers, estuaries, and larger lagoons here.
+Where and When to GoBefore setting sail along the Pacific Coast, keep in mind that the fish move seasonally.
+May to September offers the best catches in the Papagayo Gulf, Tamarindo, Playa Flamingo and Playas del Coco.
+While November to March serve as the best times to fish in the Golfo Dulce, Zancudo, Puerto Jimenez and Golfito.
+Fishing on the Caribbean Coast of Costa Rica is mostly restricted to Tortuguero and Barra del Colorado, around the rivers, estuaries, and larger lagoons.